ocean-satellite-tools/basics/README.md

 # get-raster

-This just gets a raster (gridded) of data and does some basic manipulations.
+Just basics

+* Download some data and plot it.
+* Get a shapefile and plot it over the data
+* Do some basic geometric manipulations